mihiris-here/Mapping-Flights-and-Trains/README.md

 * **Operators** are linked to **Service\_Lines** via `operator_id`.
 * **Service\_Lines** are linked to **Service\_Stops** to record the full stop sequence.
 * **Routes** (optional) can be derived for direct connections between stops.

----

-Do you want me to also make a **visual ER diagram** for this so you can see exactly how all these link together?
-That would make it much easier to follow in one glance.